 There are several sites you can reference for both Spain and Portugal.
 Although you will find less information for Portugal, as this is a relatively new tourism trade, they do exist.
 Check out the sites below for more information:

-- Top Rural (Spain & Portugal) We’ve used this site for years and have continually found some great locations.
+- Top Rural (Soon to become Homeaway.co.uk) We’ve used this site for years and have continually found some great locations.
 The major highlight of this site are the comments left by previous visitors.
 Although generally in Spanish, at least it gives you an idea of what people have found both good and bad about their experience.
 Here you can search by: location, type of lodging and price.

-- Owner’s Direct: This is another site that Justin referred to me.
-What’s interesting to me is that you can not only search for houses, but for boats and mobile homes as well, which is great if you’re keen on taking a roadtrip across Iberia!
+- Owner’s Direct: Here you can not only search for houses, but for vaarious boats to enjoy the vast Spanish coast and mobile homes as well, which is great if you’re keen on taking a roadtrip across Iberia!
 And as there are loads car camping spots, it may be a fun way to go.
-Plus, its database has well over 4,000 entries, giving ample choices to choose from.
+Plus, its database has well over 7,000 entries, giving ample choices to choose from.